tollerson/simu/readme.txt

-GIT is a version control system.
+GIT is a distributed version control system.
 GIT is free software.